Azure/bicep-lz-vending/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+> Details on contributing to this repo can be found [here in the wiki](https://github.com/azure/bicep-lz-vending/wiki/contributing) 👍

 ## Telemetry